 I am not afraid to tell my daughters that they themselves should be their biggest priority.
 I will tell my daughters that they must care for their physical and emotional wellbeing.
 I know now that life can get busy and priorities can be misconstrued.
 I know now that it is not selfish for a woman to prioritize her own physical and emotional wellbeing.
 The wellbeing of a woman’s future family ultimately depends on her commitment to self-care!

 But I am afraid to tell my daughters that I have pelvic organ prolapse because POP still needs a lot of research.
 There is a genetic component that is not yet understood.
-Once a woman is diagnosed with POP she may feel isolated and may be unaware of the different ways to begin self care such as pelvic floor physiotherapy.
-While many women have benefitted from successful surgical repair of their POP the surgery is not always recommended for every women and it has not been perfected yet.
+Once a woman is diagnosed with POP she may feel isolated and may be unaware of the different ways to begin self-care such as pelvic floor physiotherapy.
+While many women have benefitted from successful surgical repair of their POP the surgery is not always recommended for every woman and it has not been perfected yet.

 Here’s the good news!
 Gains have been made and women are speaking out about POP.
 Through advocacy and research we will increase our understanding, awareness and find solutions.
 I believe this for your daughters and mine!